-EVCCA Business Priorities 2021 Legislative Agenda

-Facilitating the active management and thinning of Arizona's federal and state forest lands to improve and protect watershed health through support for continued collaboration efforts with state and federal agencies such as the Four Forest Restoration Initiative, public-private partnerships, investment in forest restoration projects, economic development programs to support the attraction, retention and expansion of forest products industry.

-- Maintaining Arizona's primacy and role under the Clean Air Act as the state works with the EPA to meet federal regulations. - Appropriate legislation, regulation and policies that recognize value in the electric power grid as an asset requiring consistent maintenance, improvement, and support through investments by all of those who use and operate the grid. - Policies that distribute system costs equitably by creating mechanisms that recover grid costs from distributed generation customers, enhances cost transparency, and minimize cost shifting between consumer classes to ensure all customers pay a fair and equitable share of costs to maintain the grid and to keep it operating reliably at all times.

-- Cost-effective "green" initiatives including clean and renewable energy. - Appropriate action to ensure an adequate supply, necessary infrastructure and transmission of gasoline, broadband, electricity, natural gas, water, and other critical resources to fuel our state's economic vitality. - Measures to protect and maximize the full use of Colorado River water within Arizona including water conservation efforts to protect water levels in Lake Mead, implementation of the Lower Colorado River Basin Drought Contingency Plan (DCP), and water banking.
+FEDERAL 삗 AL FED STATE LOCAL • • • Appropriate legislation, regulation and policies that recognize value in the electric 1 l power grid as an asset requiring consistent maintenance, improvement and support through investments by all of those who use and operate the grid. • Policies that distribute system costs equitably by creating mechanisms that recover grid costs from distributed generation customers, enhances cost transparency, and minimize cost shifting between consumer classes to ensure all customers pay a fair and equitable share of costs to maintain the grid and to keep it operating reliably at all times. • • • Appropriate action to ensure an adequate supply, necessary infrastructure and transmission of gasoline, broadband, electricity, natural gas, water and other critical 1 resources to fuel our state's economic vitality. • • • The protection of Arizona's critical energy infrastructure, including but not limited to 1 1 the generation, transmission and distribution assets already operating. • Programs and rates that encourage customers to manage their peak power usage to T help control overall system costs and maintain affordable power in Arizona. • • • The 1980 Arizona Groundwater Management Act, including the 100-year assured water supply requirement for development.

-operating.

-Arizona.

-Programs and rates that encourage customers to manage their peak power usage to help control overall system costs and maintain affordable power in not limited to the generation, transmission and distribution assets already

-The protection of Arizona's critical energy infrastructure, including but

-Arizona in developing a State Implementation Plan in response to federal carbon emission reduction requirements under the EPA Clean Power Plan and the Clean Air Act.
-The Alliance urges the EPA to give deference to Arizona's reasoned policy and technical determinations developed through extensive stakeholder collaboration, thereby ensuring low cost electric power for Arizona businesses, and protecting Arizona generation assets.

-• The 1980 Arizona Groundwater Management Act.
 Arizona's water needs are vastly different from those of the northeast U.S. and are best left to State management.
-The Alliance also supports statewide development of long-term sustainable water supplies, coordination between active management areas and encouragement of direct groundwater recharge projects and promotion of water conservation on a State level.

-- Policies that prevent consumers and businesses from accessing natural gas for their home-comfort and business needs. - Mandates to achieve "green" initiatives.
+The Alliance also supports statewide development of long-term sustainable water supplies, coordination between active management areas and encouragement of direct groundwater recharge projects and promotion of water conservation on a state level.
+Cost-effective clean energy initiatives and policies that bolster economic growth through the advancement and development of new and existing technologies.
+Appropriate incentives for clean fuels.
+Appropriate uses of technology to address environmental concerns.
+A balanced energy portfolio.
+The Alliance OPPOSES • • Policies that prevent consumers and businesses from accessing natural gas for their home-comfort and business needs. • • • Mandates to achieve "green" initiatives.

+FEDERAL STATE LOCAL ш.
+S